cbeaufil/Battleship/README.md

 out of bounds.
 We believed this should be averted because we have a function that checks if the ship placement is valid, but for some reason it still occasionally fails.
-The other error that occurs is that after the user plays 3-4 games consecutively, the program will freeze after the user places their ships to begin the next game.
+The other error that occurs is that after the user plays many games consecutively, the program occasionally freezes after the user places their ships to begin the next game.
 The computer places their ships this time but then the GUI window does not open.
-We do not know why this occurs, but it seems to only happen after the user plays the game several times in a row.
-Aside from this, our game runs smoothly, and the AI functions perfectly.
+We do not know why this occurs, but it seems to only happen after the user plays the game many times in a row.
+When this happens, the user has to close the terminal completely in order to run the game again, because CTRL+C is unresponsive.
+Aside from this, our game runs smoothly, and the AI functions perfectly and is very competitive.